 One of the biggest and most exciting Pride Week celebrations around the globe, Tel Aviv is known to throw some of the best parties, and hosts a breathtaking pride parade throughout the city, culminating on the beach for an unforgettable beach party into the sunset.
 Last year, some 250,000 participants joined the parade, attracting more international tourists than ever before The city of Tel Aviv opens is arms to international travelers, promoting tolerance, inclusiveness, community, and support.
 Many Tel Aviv Gay Pride Events will take during this week.

-While Tel Aviv is known for its stunning hotels, offering some of the most exclusive luxury hotels, and tasteful boutique hotel experiences, the city also offers gay-friendly accommodation.
+Pride aside, all Israel tours, tour packages and hotels, are gay-friendly.
+Tel Aviv is increasingly becoming known for its stunning hotels, offering some of the most exclusive luxury hotels, and tasteful boutique hotel experiences.
+Whilst all hotels are gay friendly, here is some of the most gay-friendly accommodation.
 The newly opened Inta Hotel offers an urban gay oasis for men situated in a beautiful 1920’s-era building in Jaffa.
 Conveniently located near the Jaffa Flea Market – Shuk Hapishpishim, and steps from the beach, the Inta Hotel is one of the hottest hotel accommodation options in the city and the only dedicated gay hotel in the city.
 Other hotels worth checking out are situated near Hilton Beach.
-Read more about Tel Aviv hotel accommodation.
+See more about Tel Aviv hotel accommodation.

 Gay Population in Tel Aviv

 Approximately 25% of Tel Aviv’s population identifies as gay, which considering the city’s population is about 400,000 that means that some 100,000 people in the city identify themselves as part of the LGBTQ community.
 Tel Aviv is known for the supportive and collaborative gay community that continues to grow.